enyojs/enyo-dev/README.md

    -L, --libraries     Only initialize this comma-separated list of library names.
 If the --save option is set will save this value as the project's only libraries.
    --links             A comma-separated list of specific libraries to install as a linked library.
 If provided, these links will be merged with any existing directives from the configuration unless the --save flag is set in which case it will replace any existing values and be stored.
 If a link is specified but already exists and is not a link it will be replaced by the link - LOCAL CHANGES WILL BE LOST AND ARE UNRECOVERABLE.
 To avoid this behavior, use the --safe flag.
    --link-all-libs     Set this to link from the linkable libraries instead of installing a local repository for each.
 If a library already exists and is not a link it will be replaced by the link - LOCAL CHANGES WILL BE LOST AND ARE UNRECOVERABLE.
 To avoid this behavior, use the --safe flag.
 If the --save flag is set, this option will be set to true in the project-level configuration.
-   --save              Set this flag to save specified options for the libraries, links and link-all-libs command options.  [false]
+   --save              Set this flag to save specified options for the libraries, links and link-all-libs command options.
-   --safe              Set this flag to ensure that links for existing directories will not replace the existing library and potentially lose local changes.  [false]
+   --safe              Set this flag to ensure that links for existing directories will not replace the existing library and potentially lose local changes.
-   --library           When initializing a library use this flag so that it will not attempt to apply normal project defaults such as dependencies or other unnecessary options.  [false]
+   --library           When initializing a library use this flag so that it will not attempt to apply normal project defaults such as dependencies or other unnecessary options.
    --reset             Convenience flag to use to reset your project-level configuration when initializing.
 This will only reset your .enyoconfig, not your .gitignore or package.json files.
 Resetting your project configuration will start from your current defaults settings.
-This option is ignored if --no-config is set.  [false]
+This option is ignored if --no-config is set.

 Initialize a new or existing Enyo project to generate required files and ensure dependencies.
 ```